 Looking for a role that gives you a route to international travel and relocating to another country?
 Look no further than insurance.
 There are many large companies in the insurance sector, with multiple global offices that are looking for highly-skilled, capable graduates.
 If you want to move from the UK to Australia, Asia, the Middle East, Europe, Africa or the Americas, insurance is full of opportunities to do just this.

 Big or small?

-Some of the biggest companies in the world are insurance companies.
-Within the top 100 of the global Fortune 500 you will find AXA, Allianz, Munich Re and many other insurance companies.
-Conversely, there are thousands of small to medium-sized enterprises (SMEs) across the UK.
+Some of the biggest companies in the world are insurance companies as well as thousands of small to medium-sized enterprises (SMEs) across the UK.
 So there’s something to suit everyone.

 Insurance offers hard-working graduates a challenging, long-term career.
 It offers the opportunity to achieve valuable and globally-recognised professional qualifications and play an influential role in one of the UK’s most significant professions.